UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <exercise id="28" title="Plotting a Groupby Object">

-Let's attempt to answer the question ***"Which pokemon type has the highest mean attack value?"*** by making a bar chart from a groupby object.
+Let's attempt to answer the question ***"Which pokemon type has the highest mean attack score?"*** by making a bar chart from a groupby object.

 **Instructions:**
 Running a coding exercise for the first time, could take a bit of time for everything to load.
 Be patient, it could take a few minutes.